sussner/CNC14Camera/README.md

 Linux distribution.

-The bin-directory already contains a compiled single executable for Windows and MacOS (camera access may be required for terminal).
+The bin-directory already contains a compiled single executable for Windows (build on Win7 32-bit and Python 3.8.9) and MacOS (camera access may be required for terminal).